 For those of you that live in Houston and the surrounding area, one of the most visited parks in the state of Texas is only 45 minutes from downtown Houston.
 Brazos Bend State Park is a 5,000 acre park that has a variety of camping options from Equestrian primitive campsites to premium campsites.
-So whether you wish to camp with your horse or your RV, they have you covered!
+So whether you wish to camp with your horse, your tent, or your RV, they have you covered!
 Here is what you need to know to plan the perfect Brazos Bend State Park camping trip for your family.

-Your Guide To Brazos Bend State Park Camping
+Your Guide To Brazos Bend State Park Camping Areas

 If you are wondering how to go camping, it all starts with picking the perfect spot for your family.
 There are a wealth of good Texas State Parks camping options and resources on Texas State’s website for State Parks.
 Brazos Bend State Park is a great place to plan your camping trip.
 As someone who used to be a part time employee for Brazos Bend, here is my advice for camping in Brazos Bend State Park.

 There are several ways to get a Guide that lists all your state parks.

 - Pick up a Guide at any of the State Parks